-Effective Fall 2012, UNC Asheville has revised the Withdrawal Policy.
-Students will now be limited to three (3) course withdrawals during their enrollment at UNC Asheville.
-Students who need to withdraw from a course must do so within the first six (6) weeks of the semester.
-Additional information may be found in the policy below.
+Students are limited to three (3) course withdrawals during their enrollment at UNC Asheville.
+Students who need to withdraw from a course must do so within the first eight (8) weeks of the semester.
+Additional information may be found in the catalog.

 Dropping, Adding, and Withdrawing from a Course

-It is the student’s responsibility to make any schedule adjustments and process all forms and paperwork necessary for schedule changes in the OneStop Student Services Office in University Hall by the appropriate deadlines.
-It is also the responsibility of students to review their schedule of classes in OnePort during the Schedule Adjustment Week to verify that they are registered for the classes they are attending.
+It is the student’s responsibility to make any schedule adjustments and process all forms necessary for schedule changes in the OneStop Student Services Office in Ramsey Library by the appropriate deadlines.
+It is also the responsibility of students to review their schedule of classes in OnePort during the first week of classes to verify that they are registered for the classes they are attending.

 Students are limited to three (3) course withdrawals while enrolled at UNC Asheville.
 Exceptions may be granted for students who withdraw from all courses due to extenuating or emergency circumstances.
 See the section on Withdrawing from the University (Exit).

 A student who wants to withdraw from a course must meet with his or her advisor.
-The official withdrawal date is the date on which the student submits the Withdrawal Form, signed by the student, his/her advisor, and the instructor of the course to the OneStop Student Services Office.
+The official withdrawal date is the date on which the student submits the Single Course Withdrawal Form, signed by the student to the OneStop Student Services Office.

-Students who withdraw from all of their courses are exiting from the university.
+Students who withdraw from all of their courses within the withdrawal period are exiting from the university.
 There are special procedures for doing this.
 See the section on Withdrawal (Exit) from the University.

 Withdrawing from the University (Exit)